Carrington Hospital: History

 After the building was gutted by an 1877 fire, Philip Herapath supervised the reconstruction.
-From 1869 to 1879, Dr. Thomas Aickin served as medical superintendent.
+From 1869 to 1879, Thomas Aickin served as medical superintendent.
 In 1879, a new wing to the asylum was under construction and stone for it was mined from nearby Oakley Creek.
 An estimated two-thousand tons of stone was made available in this exercise through detonation of 16 barrels of gunpowder under a 20-foot deep bed of lava, which created a miniature "earthquake" felt in the surrounding area.
+The Crown purchased three allotments at a price of £4,200 to establish a farm for the asylum.
+It was to provide both food and work for the patients.
+A piggery was built in the 1880s and a milking shed, hay store, and farm manager's home were constructed c.1882.
+In 1889 a news article reported the asylum had an orchard, dairy, and piggery with 50–60 Berkshire crosses.
+The dairy shed had a Brutalist extension built on to it during Unitec ownership.
+This extension won an architectural award.
+It was later demolished in 2024 for the Carrington housing development.

+An extra building was constructed in 1884 to house a growing patient population.
+This building burnt to the ground in 1894 and was replaced with a new building.
+In the 1920s this new building was known as Oakleigh Hall and was used as a 'parole villa'.
+The building is now known as Building 048.
+Other buildings constructed in the 1880s include a boiler room, drying room, and workshop buildings.
+Later constructions include accommodation for the medical superintendent in 1909, two auxiliary hospital buildings in 1913 and 1915, and the Penman House in 1930.

-In 1891, Dr. T. R. King, Medical Superintendent, resigned because of ill-health, and was succeeded by Dr. Gray Hassell, who had been an administrator at the Wellington Hospital and Wellington Asylum.
+T. R. King, Medical Superintendent, resigned in 1891 because of ill-health, and was succeeded by Gray Hassell, who had been an administrator at the Wellington Hospital and Wellington Asylum.

 In December 1900, there were 494 patients—306 males and 188 females.
 The staff included 31 males and 21 females.
 The average net cost per patient was, in 1898, £19 13s, and, in 1899, £20 8s.
 The average number of patients sent out cured in 1898 was 51%, and in 1899, 38%; average deaths, 1898, 7.5; in 1899, 8.8.
-The officials of the institution at the time were Dr. Robert Martin Beattie, medical superintendent; Dr. William Webster, assistant medical officer; Edward Newport, head attendant; Sophia Campbell, matron; and J. D. Muir, farm manager.
+The officials of the institution at the time were Robert Martin Beattie, medical superintendent; William Webster, assistant medical officer; Edward Newport, head attendant; Sophia Campbell, matron; and J. D. Muir, farm manager.
 Religious service was held on Sunday by ministers of the denominations of which patients were members.